SiposPtr/SiposPtr.github.io/index.md

 ### About me
-I am an 18 years old Hungarian boy who loves IT a programming.
+I am an 18 years old Hungarian boy who loves IT and programming.
 I learn IT at school.

+### Me & IT
+My father works to an IT company so I was at a very technical environment from my childhood.
+It was obvious for me to choose this as my job&hobby.
+Now in high school I finally can study what i love.
+And this is **really** important.

 ### My passion
 My passion is karate.
 I started it about 12 years ago.
-I did Shotokan karate style for several years and i reached the 3rd kyu which means i have a brown belt.
+I did Shotokan karate style for several years and i reached the 3rd kyu which means I have a brown belt.
 I started Goju-kai two years ago.
 My coach allowed me to do 11 exams at once to get the brown belt.
 I had to do every single exam from the white belt on the same day.

 ### How did this site born?.